-STUDENT HEALTH CENTER, AFTER HOURS CARE, AND MEDICAL EMERGENCIES assistant that are committed to bringing you excellent care by treating minor illnesses, injuries and providing preventive care.
+STUDENT HEALTH CENTER, AFTER HOURS CARE, AND MEDICAL EMERGENCIES

+The RSU Student Health Center is committed to providing you with the best care possible to get you healthy and stay healthy.
+The Utica Park Clinic Medical Team includes a Nurse Practitioner and a medical assistant that are committed to bringing you excellent care by treating minor illnesses, injuries and providing preventive care.
 Referrals can be made for health issues requiring specialty care.
 The Student Health Center functions under the Division of Student Affairs.
 The Center is directed by an Advanced Practice Registered Nurse-Certified Nurse Practitioner.